Updated: Aug 22, 2020

-Petai is the Malay name for a plant that bears edible bitter beans, or stink beans, in long pods.
+Petai is the Malay name for a tree that bears edible bitter beans, or stink beans, in long pods hanging from the petai trees.
 It is consumed in most Southeast Asian countries with large Malay populations.

 Petai has a wide range of health benefits, especially for cleansing the blood and improving functions of organs in the human body.
 It used to be dirt cheap as many people would not eat it because of its stinky smell and unique taste, but its price has soared in recent years after its benefits were discovered and demands increased.